ember-learn/guides-source/guides/release/working-with-javascript/native-classes.md

 let tom = new Person();
 ```

-Instances are like Plain Old Javascript Objects (POJOs) in many ways.
+Instances are like Plain Old JavaScript Objects (POJOs) in many ways.
 You can
 assign values to them however you like, and generally treat them the same:

 ```js